10.29.08

 The 0-10 pain scale used to be that 10=passing a kidney stone back when I was 28.
 Accordingly, the surgery, upon waking, was a resoundingly knife-stabbing "35-40" on that scale.
 It took the most amount of drugs to almost kill a person without sedating them (since the goal was to awake me from surgery, which was 1 hour and 50 minutes).
 After all they could do, if I turned that 35-40 into an absolute 10, all the drugs they gave me brought it to a 9.5

-Thank you to all who have been there for me through it all, especially Stevo, Tosh, and Jason... and that cool nurse who hooked me up with the tastiest farewell meal that didn't incluse decaf tea and chicken broth soup again as my last meal before hospital departure.
+Thank you to all who have been there for me through it all, especially Stevo, Tosh, and Jason... and that cool nurse who hooked me up with the tastiest farewell meal that didn't include decaf tea and chicken broth soup again as my last meal before hospital departure.

 Picture provided by the lovely Luca, whose graduation I am sorry to miss later this week... happy birthday in advance to Steve, the most supportive and understanding person through it all, thank you to Toshio, the coolest friend to ever get ALL my ear and facial jewelry back in place after all these surgical visits, and to people like Mr. Russell and the fine friends in Cleveland who are attempting to stay in contact with my progress through the conscious and unconscious moments of my month of hell.